marioggil/R/RepResearch/multipleOutputs/README.md

 #### Edit and run `multipleOutputs`

-1. Open the **`render.R`** file in root directory of `multipleOutputs` with your RStudio or any text editor
+1. Open the **`render.R`** file in root directory of `multipleOutputs` with your RStudio or any text editor you prefer.

 2. Set up your own parameters to the `param_list`.
-See the next title to detailed step by step procedure.
+See the next title (Setting up parameters) to detailed step by step procedure.

 3. Run the **`render.R`** script by using the R `source()` function